MontrealCorpusTools/mfa-models/acoustic/bulgarian/cv/v2.0.0/README.md

 ### Surveillance

-Speech-to-Text may be mis-used to invade the privacy of others by recording and mining information from private conversations.
+Speech-to-Text technologies may be mis-used to invade the privacy of others by recording and mining information from private conversations.
 This kind of individual privacy is protected by law in may countries.
 You should not assume consent to record and analyze private speech.

 ## Troubleshooting issues